Francis Warner (author): Early life and education

-Francis was educated at Christ's Hospital, London College of Music, and St Catharine's College, Cambridge.
-Whilst at Cambridge, Warner was C.S.
-Lewis's last graduate student.

-University career
+Career

+Academe

-Francis spent much of his academic career at St Peter's College, Oxford, where he was Lord White Fellow, and Tutor in English Literature from 1965–99.
+Warner spent much of his academic career at St Peter's College, Oxford, where he was Lord White Fellow, and Tutor in English Literature from 1965–99.
 After retirement, he was elected Honorary Fellow of St Catharine's College, Cambridge, and Emeritus Fellow of St Peter's College, Oxford.

-Experimental Theatre in Oxford

 Writing

 Warner produced several volumes of lyrical poetry early in his career and was honoured for his poetry as the recipient of the Messing Award (now known as the St. Louis Literary Award) in 1972 by the St. Louis University Library Associates.
 Warner began writing plays in the early 1970s, creating a body of theatrical work that would later be styled as the dramatic play cycle Agora.
 In addition to the plays in Agora, Warner continued writing poetry, publishing several volumes throughout his later literary years.

 Early Poetry

 Agora

 The dramatic cycle Agora encompasses the entirety of Warner's literary output as a dramatist.
 Consisting of 16 individual plays, loosely following a chronological order of action, Agora tracks the development of Western culture from ancient Greece to the present.